Willmo3/twovar/readme.md

 A system's *environment* is all of the external factors that influence it -- for instance, human users, or unreliable networks.
 A good system should be able to tolerate some deviations from expected behavior -- for instance, a user accidentally pressing the wrong button -- while still working.

-So we evaluate robustness by seeing what
+So we evaluate robustness by finding all the variations a system can tolerate!

 ### Twophase Commit
 In our case, we consider the twophase commit protocol for atomic commitment.